-The 1998-99 season saw outstanding productions of "Goin' Hollywood", produced and directed by Larry Alford and staring John Byner, and the operetta "Trial by Jury."
-All performances were sold out
+The 2000-2001 season saw outstanding productions of "The Foreigner" and "Joseph and the Amazing Technicolor Dreamcoat."
+All performances were sold out.

 Each summer the department buses in thousands of area children to see its annual children's theater production.